ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 The first version takes two extra parameters: the two previously computed Fibonacci numbers.

 The second version uses the two first Fibonacci numbers as initial values.
-There is nothing to be computed when returning from a recursive call, so this enables the compiler to perform an optimisation called “tail call elimination,” which turns recursivity into imperative iteration in the generated native code and leads to much improved performances.
+There is nothing to be computed when returning from a recursive call, so this enables the compiler to perform an optimisation called “tail call elimination.”
+This turns recursivity into imperative iteration in the generated native code and leads to much-improved performances.

 ## Multiple Arguments Functions